AlexJReid/blog/content/posts/monoblok-demo/index.md

 ## Try it

-The point of all this is lowering the barrier.
 Reading a DSL is not the same as running it.
 If you've got the `nats` CLI handy, have a play and let me know what you think.

 Monoblok is available for download at [github.com/lexvicacom/monoblok](https://github.com/lexvicacom/monoblok), demo server doc is [demo.md](https://github.com/lexvicacom/monoblok/blob/main/docs/demo.md), and if you want the full patchbay DSL reference there's [patchbay.md](https://github.com/lexvicacom/monoblok/blob/main/docs/patchbay.md).